 For a fun start to a family night out in Brisbane, you can ride the wheel after dark, when the lights of Brisbane glitter far below.

 Address: Cultural Forecourt, The Parklands, South Bank, Brisbane, Queensland

-On the grounds of the Brisbane Botanic Gardens Mount Coot-tha, the Sir Thomas Brisbane Planetarium is a fun destination for up-and-coming astronomers and curious kids of all ages.
+Sir Thomas Brisbane Planetarium is a fun place to visit for up-and-coming astronomers and curious kids of all ages.
+You'll find it on the grounds of the Brisbane Botanic Gardens Mount Coot-tha.

-The planetarium displays fascinating exhibits, including a life-size replica of Neil Armstrong's Apollo spacesuit, images from the Hubble Space Telescope, and interactive exhibits of the Milky Way and the moon, among others.
+The planetarium displays fascinating exhibits.
+Highlights include a life-size replica of Neil Armstrong's Apollo spacesuit, images from the Hubble Space Telescope, and interactive exhibits of the Milky Way and the moon, among others.

-The excellent shows in the Cosmic Skydome, a projection dome measuring 12.5 meters in diameter, feature topics such as cosmic collisions, moons, and black holes.
+The Cosmic Skydome screens excellent shows on a projection dome measuring 12.5 meters in diameter.
+Topics include cosmic collisions, moons, and black holes.
 The presentations usually finish with a guided tour of the Brisbane night sky by an experienced astronomer.

 Admission to the planetarium is free, but you need to purchase a ticket for the planetarium shows.

 11. Create a Masterpiece at QAGOMA Children's Art Centre